Rockville, South Carolina

 Rockville is a town in Charleston County, South Carolina, United States, that was founded in 1784.
-The population was 134 at the 2010 census.
-Rockville is part of the Charleston-North Charleston-Summerville metropolitan area.
+As of the 2020 census, Rockville had a population of 141.
+It is part of the Charleston-North Charleston-Summerville metropolitan area.
+The town is the site of the Rockville Regatta, an annual sailing event dating to 1890.

 History

 The Hanckel Mound, Horse Island, Rockville Historic District, and John Seabrook Plantation Bridge are listed on the National Register of Historic Places.

+Rockville developed in the nineteenth century as a summer retreat for Lowcountry planters, and sailing was the predominant recreational activity from its earliest years.

 Geography

-Rockville is located on Wadmalaw Island in southwestern Charleston County at the south end of South Carolina Highway 700, on the north bank of tidal Bohicket Creek, an arm of the North Edisto River.
+Rockville is located on Wadmalaw Island in southwestern Charleston County at the start of South Carolina Highway 700, on the north bank of tidal Bohicket Creek, an arm of the North Edisto River.
 To the south across Bohicket Creek is the town of Seabrook Island.
 SC Highway 700 leads northeast 11 mi to Johns Island and 22 mi to Charleston.

 According to the United States Census Bureau, the town has a total area of 1.3 sqkm, of which 1.1 sqkm is land and 0.2 sqkm, or 17.52%, is water.